JaneliaSciComp/BigStitcher-Spark/README.md

 Please run `resave` without parameters to get help for all command line arguments.
 Using `--blockSize` you can change the blocksize of the N5, and `--blockScale` defines how many blocks at once will be processed by a Spark job.
 With `-ds` you can define your own downsampling steps if the automatic ones are not well suited.

 ***Note:*** `--dryRun` allows the user to test the functionality without writing any data.
+The Spark parallelization is written so it parallelizes individual blocks of the input images, so also few, very big images will be processed efficiently.

 ### Pairwise Stitching<a name="stitching">

 To perform classical stitching (translation only), first pairwise stitching between overlapping tiles needs to be computed.
+So far we only support standard grouping where all channels and illuminations of a specific Tile will be grouped together as one image and stitching is performed individually per Timepoint and Angle.
+To run the stitching with default paramters you need to run:

 <code>./stitching -x ~/SparkTest/Stitching/dataset.xml</code>